A fixed interest rate that will never increase.

 The interest rate is fixed throughout so there are no surprises.
 You’ll pay the same amount every month.

 - You can pay more to reduce how much you owe

 If you want to pay off more than the interest due each month, you can make overpayments from time to time.
 In this way, you’ll reduce how much you owe even further.
 So long as any overpayments don’t exceed our limits, there are no charges.

 - You can still move home

 The new home is subject to our usual lending criteria.
 In other words, assuming it’s a property we would be happy to lend against, you can move home.

 - Am I eligible?

-You should be 55 or over and living in, or buying your own home, in England, Wales and mainland Scotland.
+You should be 55 or over and living in, or buying your own home, in England, Wales or mainland Scotland.
 You should be confident you can pay the interest each month now and in the future.
 The minimum loan you can apply for is £10,000 and your property must be worth £70,000 or £100,000 for flats, maisonettes, ex-council, ex-housing association or ex-Ministry of Defence properties.

 - What happens if I have an existing mortgage?